The Alzheimer’s Alarm: Preventing Disease

 But as it turns out, what we call Alzheimer’s disease is really not one clear condition.
 Instead, it’s usually a mix of different things that cause brain shrinkage throughout life.

 These factors can make a person begin to forget things to the point where they may not even recognize family members.
-So, what can we do to combat it?
+So, what can we do to prevent Alzheimer’s?

 The Diagnosis is Alzheimer’s, but that’s not the only Problem